AlbertoEusebio/AlbertoEusebio/README.md

 💻 Studying Computer Engineering at Politechnic University of Turin

-⚙️🔥 Working on the fastest human powered vehicles
+⚙️🔥 Working on the fastest human powered vehicles at [@policumbent](https://github.com/policumbent)

 🌱 Love for nature